Jerry Lee Lewis

 In 1957, Lewis became a star with his unique piano-driven sound.
 "Whole Lotta Shakin' Goin' On" became a hit on the pop, country and R&B charts.
 By this time, Lewis had also developed some of his famous stage antics, such as playing standing up and even lighting the occasional piano on fire.
 He had such energy and enthusiasm in his performances that he earned the nickname "The Killer" for the way he knocked out his audiences.

 Lewis appeared to be on a roll.
 His next single, "Great Balls of Fire," proved to be another big hit in December 1957.
 The following March, Lewis struck again with "Breathless," which made into the Top 10 of the pop charts.
-Behind the scenes, however, some of Lewis's life choices would soon put a tamper on his career.
+Behind the scenes, however, some of Lewis's life choices would soon put a damper on his career.

 Lewis already had two brief marriages under his belt when he decided to marry his cousin Myra Gale Brown in 1957.
 On their marriage license, Brown stated she was 20 years old, but she was really only 13 at the time.
 News of his underage bride broke as Lewis started a tour of the United Kingdom in 1958, creating such an outcry that the tour was quickly cancelled.
 Even when Lewis returned to the States, he found that he got a less-than-warm welcome home.
+Radio stations refused to play his songs, and Lewis had a hard time lining up any live performances.